 Ace your New Zealand job interview

-You don’t have to be half as nervous though!
+There’s no need to be so nervous though!
 All you have to do is be well prepared.

 - Don’t make excuses.
-If you express reluctance to do a Skype interview, for whatever reason, you’ve already failed the first interview question.
+If you express reluctance to do an online interview, for whatever reason, you’ve already failed the first interview question.
 Don’t have a good connection?
 Do the interview from a friend’s house.
 Don’t have a laptop?
 Borrow one.
 Do whatever it takes to make this interview happen.

 - Dress up.
-You’ll make a huge mistake if you treat a Skype interview as an informal affair.
+You’ll make a huge mistake if you treat an online interview as an informal affair.
 It’s still a formal job interview, so look neat and presentable.

 - Set up ahead of time.
-Download, install and test Skype well before your interview is scheduled.
+Download, install and test the appropriate platform well before your interview is scheduled.
 Set up your camera so that your face is nicely framed, test your microphone and check the lighting.

 - Eliminate distractions.
 Turn off your cell phone, lock the door to the room you’re using, tell family or housemates to not bother you, log out of Facebook, Twitter and any other apps that send notifications.